OpenLoco/ObjectEditor/README.md

 # Building
 - Open AvaGui/AvaGui.sln in Visual Studio
-  - You'll need the `Avalonia for Visual Studio` plugin to use the visual XAML previewer
+  - You'll need the `Avalonia for Visual Studio` plugin to use the visual XAML previewer, but it isn't required to actually build or run the solution.

 # Deploying
-See `deploy.sh`
+See `build.sh` and `tag.sh`